 Mandatory orientation required prior to enrollment.
 Visit sdcce.edu/job-training/information-technology to sign up for an orientation.
 Examples of jobs you may be qualified for after completion of this program: Information Security Analysts \$30-45/hr.
 Network and Computer Systems Administrators \$24-37/hr.
 Computer User Support Specialists \$16-27/hr.
 These certificate programs will teach cybersecurity architecture and tools.
 Students will use tools and quidelines to build a set of security policies and procedures.
 Students will also design a layered security architecture and analyze it for flaws.
 Students use industry standards for software security.
-The review, selection, and assembly of tools for performing threat and incident management will also be covered. - " Topics include: - Cybersecurity architecture - Info security framework - Remediation of identity and access management - Common exploits used to compromise identity - Data analytics to determine appropriate compensating controls - Defense-in-depth to secure networks and systems. - Secure coding as a part of the Software Development Life Cycle - " Common cybersecurity tools & technologies This is a great introductory program which, when combined with other network and security administration certificates, will help launch your Cybersecurity career.
+The review, selection, and assembly of tools for performing threat and incident management will also be covered. - " Topics include: - " Cybersecurity architecture - Info security framework - " Remediation of identity and access management issues - " Common exploits used to compromise identity - Data analytics to determine appropriate " compensating controls - Defense-in-depth to secure networks and systems. " - Secure coding as a part of the Software Development Life Cycle - " Common cybersecurity tools & technologies This is a great introductory program whichwhen combined with other network and security administration certificates-will help launch your Cybersecurity career.
 Classes are free.

-Receive certificate by completing three courses: COMP 655 Cyber Threat and Vulnerability COMP 656 Cyber Incident Response COMP 657 Cyber Security Architecture Search for classes at www.sdcce.edu, select Choose a class, then select Fall 2021.
-Next, select Continuing Education and choose a subject from the drop down menu option.
-You may also select "additional search criteria" to identify a specific class by searching for a keyword (e.g. accounting or ceramics) using the "Quick Search" function.
-Information Technology Search online using Subject drop-down menu: Computer & Information Science Courses in this program will be offered as Online with set meeting times.
-STACKABLE SYSTEM ADMINSTRATOR CERTIFICATES Examples of jobs you may be qualified for after completion of this program: Computer Support Specialist \$18-41/hr.
+Receive certificate by completing three courses: COMP 655 Cyber Threat and Vulnerability COMP 656 Cyber Incident Response COMP 657 Cyber Security Architecture

+HELP YOUR CAMPUS STAY SAFE

+ALL MUST WEAR A MASK WHEN ON CAMPUS

+STACKABLE SYSTEM ADMINSTRATOR CERTIFICATES

+Examples of jobs you may be qualified for after completion of this program:

+Computer Support Specialist \$18-41/hr.

 Computer Operator \$13-33/hr.

 Web Developer \$13-56/hr.

 Database Administrator \$27-63/hr.

 The Stackable Bundle begins with Windows administration, ventures into the world of Linux, and prepares you for up in the red-hot field of web application development.
 Using in-class and online lectures, labs, and group assignments, you complete one class at a time, allowing you to focus and immerse yourself fully.
 Complete two sequential courses to earn a program certificate in as little as 18 weeks.
 For each additional course in the sequence, you earn an additional certificate.
 Certificate programs do not need to be completed in the order listed.
-WINDOWS SYSTEM ADMINISTRATION
+WINDOWS SYSTEM

-ICOM Complete in 18-36 weeks.
+Complete in 18-36 weeks.

 Mandatory orientation required prior to enrollment.
 Visit sdcce.edu/job-training/information-technology to sign up for an orientation.

 This program is the ideal start to your career in computer system administration.
-Learn foundational knowledge and skills to administer a Windows client-server environment.
+Learn foundational knowledge and skills to administer a Windows clientserver environment.
 Topics include:

 - " Windows Server and Desktop OS

 - " Active Directory

 - " Configuration

 - " System troubleshooting

 - " Server roles

 Classes are free.